 Our running shoe Test Bench 0.10 tackles fit, an area in our testing methodology that had an important limitation.
-This update introduces a new way to measure exactly how a shoe fits in the midfoot and forefoot more comprehensively.
+This update introduces a new way to measure exactly how true to size a shoe is in the midfoot and forefoot more comprehensively.
 It directly addresses feedback from the online running community, making our recommendations more personalized and relevant when you are trying to pick the best shoe for your specific foot shape.

 What's Changed?